jean-luc-jucker/unfpa-migrant-stocks/README.txt

-What's in this repo?
-Some visualisations on the evolution of international migrant stocks from 1990 to 2019.
+I use data form the United Nations Population Fund (UNFPA) to visualize the evolution of international migrant stocks between 1990 and 2019.

 What are international migrant stocks?
-The number of people born in another country than the country in which they live, including, for example, migrants and refugees.
+Simply put, the number of migrant and refugees in a given country.
+More precisely, the number of people born in another country than the country in which they live.

 Where do the data come from?
 The data were published by the United Nations Population Fund (UNFPA), here: https://www.un.org/en/development/desa/population/migration/data/estimates2/estimates19.asp, and were made available under a Creative Commons license CC BY 3.0 IGO: http://creativecommons.org/licenses/by/3.0/igo/.
-You can find a copy of it in the 'data' folder above.
+You can find a copy of it in the 'data' folder of this repo.

-What's in each folder/file?
+Contents
-I'd advise you start with 'unfpa.md', which contains all the visualisations.
+I advise you first take a look at 'unfpa.md', which contains the visualizations.
+I you want to have a look at the code and data:
 -'data' contains the raw data
 -'rda' contains the clean data, both in rda. and csv. format -'unfpa.R' contains the code used to wrangle the data -'analysis.R' contains the code used to plot the data

-Is this a work in progress?
-Yes!
-I'm adding plots on a regular basis.
+This is a work in progress.
+I plan to add soon analyses with migrant stocks in percentage of total population, and also by sex.